 Charities and registered community amateur sports clubs are entitled to 80% relief where the property is occupied by the charity or the club, and is wholly or mainly used for the charitable purposes of the charity (or of that and other charities), or for the purposes of the club (or of that and other clubs).

-We have discretion to give further relief on the remaining bill.
-If this applies to you please complete the charities and non-profit organisations online form.
+We may also give further relief on the remaining bill.
+To apply please complete the charities and non-profit organisations online form

 Relief for local newspapers